CharlesLiuCool/notebook/APUSH/APUSH Daily Journals/APUSH Daily Journal pt. 4.md

 >[!clock] 3/8
 > >[!question] #33 How did WWII change the lives of American citizens?
 > >WWII changed the standard of living in America, increasing consumer culture and quality of life.
 Japanese struggle from exclusion, especially with the internment camp incident.
 Women join the workforce more.

+>[!clock] 3/11
+> >[!question] #34 WWII has been called the "good war" why?
+> >The war brought America to the top of global influence and brought great prosperity.
+Consumerism exploded, and America entered a new age of high quality-of-life.

+>[!clock] 3/13
+> >[!question] #35 Guess the timing needed for the four parts of the AP exam.
+> > - 55 MCQ -> 55 minutes
+> > - 3 SAQ -> 40 minutes
+> > - 1 LEQ -> 40 minutes
+> > - 1 DBQ -> 60 minutes

+>[!clock] 3/14
+> >[!question] #36 Why is the period between 1945-1990 known as the Cold War?
+> >This period saw the USSR and the United States engage in technological competition, Although they had minimal physical combat, they engaged indirectly and competed in advancing technology.

+>[!clock] 3/15
+> >[!question] #37 Why will Germany. be divided for 44 years?
+> >After the Allies take over Germany, they split it.
+The British and US get the west side whereas the Soviets got the east.
+This division would be exacerbated by tensions between either side, with Britain and US being capitalist whereas the Soviet Union being communist, and the Soviets would build a wall between them.

+>[!clock] 3/18
+> >[!question] #38 Why is Korea still divided into North & South?
+> >After WWI marking the end of Japanese rule in Korea, the Soviet Union took the North and the US took the South.
+They had varying beliefs and the North and the South would become divided to this day.

+>[!clock] 3/21
+> >[!question] #39

+>[!clock] 3/25
+> >[!question] #40 Name the Cold War Presidents 1945-1990
+> >1.
+Harry S. Truman
+> >2.
+Dwight Eisenhower
+> >3.
+John F. Kennedy
+> >4.
+Lyndon B. Johnson
+> >5.
+Gerald Ford
+> >6.
+Jimmy Carter
+> >7.
+Ronald Reagan
+> >8.
+George H. W. Bush.

+>[!clock] 3/27
+> >[!question] #41 Name 2 causes & 2 effects of the Civil Rights movement.
+> >2 causes are the injustices faced through segregation and the resistance to desegregation.
+2 effects are law forcing the desegregation and stopping separation in schools and heightened civil rights activism.

+>[!clock] 3/28
+> >[!question] #42 Why is MLK honored more than Malcolm X?
+> >MLK employed nonviolence while Malcolm X believed violence was okay in achieving their goals.